Preferred IUPAC name: Definitions

-A preferred IUPAC name or PIN is a name that is preferred among two or more IUPAC names.
+A preferred IUPAC name (PIN) is a name that is preferred among two or more IUPAC names.
 An IUPAC name is a systematic name that meets the recommended IUPAC rules.
 IUPAC names include retained names.
 A general IUPAC name is any IUPAC name that is not a "preferred IUPAC name".
 A retained name is a traditional or otherwise often used name, usually a trivial name, that may be used in IUPAC nomenclature.

 Since systematic names often are not human-readable a PIN may be a retained name.
-Both "PINs" and "retained names" have to be chosen (and established by IUPAC) explicitly, unlike other IUPAC names, which automatically arise from IUPAC nomenclatural rules.
+Both "PINs" and "retained names" have to be picked (and established by IUPAC) explicitly, unlike other IUPAC names, which automatically arise from IUPAC nomenclatural rules.
 Thus, the PIN is sometimes the retained name (e.g., phenol and acetic acid, instead of benzenol and ethanoic acid), while in other cases, the systematic name was chosen over a very common retained name (e.g., propan-2-one, instead of acetone).

 A preselected name is a preferred name chosen among two or more names for parent hydrides or other parent structures that do not contain carbon (inorganic parents).
 "Preselected names" are used in the nomenclature of organic compounds as the basis for PINs for organic derivatives.
 They are needed for derivatives of organic compounds that do not contain carbon themselves.

 A preselected name is not necessarily a PIN in inorganic chemical nomenclature.